scala/scala3/docs/docs/reference/other-new-features/export.md

  - it is not a constructor, nor the (synthetic) class part of an object,
  - it is an `implied` instance (or an old-style `implicit` value) if and only if the export is `implied`.

+It is a compile-time error if a simple or renaming selector does not identify any eligible members.

 Type members are aliased by type definitions, and term members are aliased by method definitions.
 Export aliases copy the type and value parameters of the members they refer to.
 Export aliases are always `final`.
 Aliases of implied instances are again `implied` (and aliases of old-style implicits are `implicit`).
 There are no other modifiers that can be given to an alias.
 This has the following consequences for overriding: